wp-plugins/attachments/readme.txt

 1. Attachments meta box on every Post and Page

 == Changelog ==

+= 1.1.1 =
+* Fixed a bug with storing foreign characters
+* Added live search to Browse Existing Dialog

 = 1.1 =
 * Fixed a bug where Attachments meta box would display on Custom Post Types even when set not to